 9. Why does my cat eat grass?

 We buy our pets the best of the best of everything, including food.
 So why do cats eat grass?
 One reason cats eat grass is because it acts as a digestive aid.
 In the wild, cats often eat grass after consuming their prey.
-Grass stimulates a cat's urge to vomit, which rids their system of the indigestible parts of the prey.
-Our pet cats don't need to purge animal bones from their systems, but they do need to rid themselves of things like hairballs and other detritus that may be clogging up the works.
+Cats don't have the enzymes to digest grass, so they sometimes vomit it back up, ridding their system of the indigestible parts of the prey.
+Our pet cats may not need to purge animal bones from their systems, but they do need to rid themselves of things like hairballs and other detritus that may be clogging up the works.

-Another reason cats eat grass is for vitamins and minerals.
-Cat grass contains small amounts of vitamin A, vitamin D, and niacin, all of which are beneficial to a cat's body.
-(The same is not necessarily true of "outdoor" grass, of course, but cats don't know that.)
-If you have an indoor cat, cat grass is a great way to get them some extra vitamins and minerals, as well as keep them entertained — many cats love batting it around in addition to eating it.
+Eating grass is a natural instinct for cats and, contrary to popular belief, only 27 percent of cats frequently vomit afterwards.
+If you have an indoor cat, purchasing cat grass is a great way to get them some extra vitamins, minerals and fiber that aids digestion, as well as keep them entertained — many cats love batting it around in addition to eating it.

 10. Why does my cat like to sleep on top of me?

 Cats love to sleep, and they love to sleep on top of their humans.
 Part of it has to do with comfort and security.
-Your cat feels safe with you and loves to be surrounded by your smell.
+Your cat feels safe with you and loves to be surrounded by your smell and the sounds of your heartbeat.
+They are more vulnerable when they're sleeping, so they choose someone they trust to sleep on.
+Consider it a compliment!

 Cats are also obsessed with being warm, and the human body is a great source of heat.
-Cats prefer resting in warm places.
-According to Dr. Fosters and Smith, the temperature receptors of cats, especially their faces, are especially sensitive, so cats love seeking out heat.
-Cats seek out external heat sources so their bodies don't have to work as hard to maintain a base temperature.
 This may be why you might wake up with your kitty on your head, because your head is the warmest place!

 11. Why does my cat bury his poop?